Change geography for data display

 - Select the geography level you want to visualize, such as County or Census Tract.

-Once you set the geography manually, the selection will stay locked so you can explore it on any zoom level.
+Once you set the geography manually, the selection will stay locked, so you can explore it on any zoom level.
 For example, you can view county-level data or even Census Tracts for the entire United States.

 - 5-Digit ZIP Code Tabulation Areas (ZCTA5) created by the Census Bureau are approximate area representations of U.S. Postal Service (USPS) ZIP Code service areas.
+Data is not available for zip codes, since it is not a census geography.

 - Public Use Microdata Areas (PUMA) are Census Bureau sample tabulation areas containing at least 100,000 people.
 PUMAs are statistical geographic areas defined for the dissemination of Public Use Microdata Sample (PUMS) data.
 They are also used for disseminating American Community Survey (ACS) estimates.
 PUMAs are defined after each census by individual states and the Census Bureau’s Geography Division.
 Identified by a five-digit code (unique within each state), PUMAs are geographically contiguous and nest within states or equivalent entities.